Getting started

 • Add, edit, and delete comments

-• Attach comments to features
+• Add comments to features

 Editors can do everything viewers can do plus: